mrocklin/blog/_posts/work/2014-05-01-Fast-Data-Structures.md

 *   The standard library `collections.Counter` performs surprisingly poorly.
     This is unfair because the `Counter` object is more complex, providing more exotic functionality that we don't use here.
-*   The Pandas solution uses C code and C data structures to beat the Python, solution but not by a huge amount.
+*   The Pandas solution uses C code and C data structures to beat the Python solution, but not by a huge amount.
 This isn't the 10x-100x speedup that we expect from numerical applications.
 *   The `toolz.frequencies` function improves on the standard Python solution and gets to within a factor of 2x of Pandas.
 The PyToolz development team